QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Rewrite Middleware

 \textit{Step 2: Filtering untrustworthy content.} We begin by filtering out answers that receive more dislikes than likes.
 Next, we prioritize solutions achieving consensus within the discussion, using an LLM to determine if consensus has been reached.
 Following this, we employ a majority vote by LLMs to identify the most effective solution from these consensus-based responses.
 This process yields a total of 241 high-quality Q\&A units.

 \textit{Step 3: Enhancing the knowledge.} An LLM first summarizes questions and user's responses from website Q\&A units.
 These summaries are then augmented with corroborating information from official documents.
 To do this, we embed user response summaries using Sentence Transformers~\cite{sentence-transformer}.
 These embeddings are then used to query a pre-indexed knowledge base of extracted points, retrieving the top three matches via cosine similarity.
-Finally, an LLM evaluates these matches to confirm they effectively explain the rewrite strategy underlying the Q\&A unit.
+Finally, an LLM evaluates these matches to confirm that they effectively explain the rewrite strategy underlying the Q\&A unit.
 Suitable matches are incorporated, enriching Q\&A units with concise explanations that aid future retrieval.

-\textit{Step 4: Retrieving relevant knowledge.} We classify these units into four categories: join optimization, constant folding, predicate simplification and other, which capture the essential aspects of query rewriting and provides a foundational structure for enabling precise retrieval of information.
-Since knowledge bases are often context-specific, we use the BM25 algorithm~\cite{bm25} to retrieve the most relevant documents by computing the document relevance.
+\textit{Step 4: Retrieving relevant knowledge.} We classify these 241 high-quality units into five categories: predicate, constant, join, CTE and others, which capture the essential aspects of query rewrite and provide a foundation for precise retrieval (Table~\ref{tab:kb-stats}).s Since knowledge is often context-specific (i.e., most rewrite strategies depend heavily on factors such as schema definitions, data distribution and available indexes), its effectiveness may diminish under changing conditions.
+In contrast, context-independent knowledge is relatively rare and involves general-purpose optimizations such as predicate simplification.
+To identify the most relevant knowledge, we use the BM25 algorithm~\cite{bm25} to retrieve the most relevant documents by computing the document relevance.